 Memorable Manitobans: Alice Evelyn Brown (1916-2011)

 After graduating from the Souris School at the age of 14, she worked in her father’s law office at Souris.
-On 3 October 1938, she married Morley L. Brown (1909-2002) of the Treesbank district and they farmed at SE19-18-16W until the outbreak of the Second World War.
+On 3 October 1938, she married Morley Leslie Brown (1909-2002) of the Treesbank district and they farmed at SE19-18-16W until the outbreak of the Second World War.
 He augmented her interest in local history, being an expert on the locations of the trading posts and cemeteries of the Souris Mouth.

-She joined the Manitoba Historical Society soon after her arrival in Winnipeg, serving several executive positions, including a two-year term as MHS President (1965-1967), and she served on the Historical Observances Committee of the Manitoba Centennial Corporation.
-In 1970, she was awarded a Manitoba Centennial Medal for her work in promoting an appreciation for Manitoba history.
+She joined the Manitoba Historical Society soon after her arrival in Winnipeg, serving several executive positions, including a two-year term as President (1965-1967), and she served on the Historical Observances Committee of the Manitoba Centennial Corporation.
+In 1970, she received a Manitoba Centennial Medal for her work in promoting an appreciation for Manitoba history.
 She was involved in a 1979 initiative to recognize Manitoba farms that had been in continuous operation by a single family.
 In addition to writing several articles for the Manitoba Historical Society, she assisted Margaret Macleod with research for her book Cuthbert Grant of Grantown.

 On retirement, she returned with her husband to the Treesbank area, on the banks of the little stream that David Thompson called Five Mile Creek, less than a mile from the group of sites known as the Souris Mouth forts.
-In 2008, she moved to a retirement home in Wawanesa, where she died on 14 September 2011 and was buried in Wawanesa Cemetery.
+In 2008, she moved to a retirement home in Wawanesa, where she died on 14 September 2011 and was buried in the Wawanesa Cemetery.

 Her articles for the Manitoba Historical Society: